Parbatipur, Nepal: Attractions

 The major attractions of Parbatipur is its cultural programme which is held every year, and the Annual Intermunicipality football competition held in the football ground of East Parbatipur.
 Many supporters from all over the Chitwan come to Parbatipur to support their respective clubs.

 Culture

 Parbatipur is rich in culture as people from different ethnic backgrounds live in harmony, Common religions found here are Hinduism, Muslim, Buddhism and Christianity.

 Occupations

 Mostly the people are engaged in Animal husbandry and Agriculture.
 Poultry Farming is highly approached too.
 People sell the animal's milk to nearby Dairies.
-Gorkhali Dairy is one of the major dairy of here.
 Apart from this people are also involved in many professions like teaching, banking etc.

 Transportation

 Privately owned buses are the main means of transportation here, taxi service is not available here but you might get lucky if it is returning after the reservation drop.

 Most of the people here travel by privately owned vehicles like cars, motorbikes or bicycles. and most of people travel by public transport.
 Most common public transportation here include Mayuri, which is similar to taxi and Magic which is similar to microbus.
 Mayuri and Magic are local terms for the vehicles.